futuredapp/CellKit/README.md

 DiffableCellKit is an extension build on top of `CellKit` and `DifferenceKit` which captures your data source changes and automatically updates/removes/inserts your `UITableView`/`UICollectionView` cells.

 ### DifferentiableCellModelDataSource
-`DifferentiableCellModelDataSource` is built on top of the same foundation as `CellModelDataSource` with the difference, (no pun intended) that it accepts `DifferentiableCellModelSection` and when you change the content of its `sections` property, the data source will issue an animated update to its `UITableView`/`UICollectionView`.
+`DifferentiableCellModelDataSource` is built on top of the same foundation as `CellModelDataSource` with the difference (no pun intended), that it accepts `DifferentiableCellModelSection` and when you change the content of its `sections` property, the data source will issue an animated update to its `UITableView`/`UICollectionView`.
 `DifferentiableCellModelDataSource` is still an open class, so you can subclass it and override its methods and propertes to suit your needs.
 ```swift
 let datasource = DifferentiableCellModelDataSource(self.tableView, sections: [